nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_OBJECT_CREATE.md

 ## Challenge: Advisor.toString()

+> The learning objective of this challenge is to pratice using string templates and interpolation.

 Add a `toString()` method to your financial advisor object that outputs the following message format.

 `​​​​​Fernando Valenzuela is an advisor at Gold Heart Investments.
 Current portfolio value is US$ 13,647.00​​​​​`